pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 3. <ins>Class: **Helper()**

-- <ins>Task</ins>: Supports the main functions and gets every user input
+- <ins>Task</ins>: supports the main functions and gets every user input

-print_help provides the user with the manual instructions when he enters “h” instead of keywords.
-The manual instructions are listed together using a For loop to provide users with better clarity
+`print_help `provides the user with the manual instructions when he enters `h`instead of keywords.
+The manual instructions are listed together using a for loop to give users better clarity.

     @staticmethod
         def print_help():
         """Returns the help description"""
             helper_description = ("",
                               "To generate the RSS feed, you need to answer several questions."
-                                  "Below are these questions with their purpose for clarification and understanding:", "-In the first step you need to enter your desired topics so that the present program" " can search the Internet according to your entered interests.", "-You will then be asked whether you want the news to be generated as a pdf, MP3 or" " voice-speak.
-If you choose the pdf or MP3 variant, please note that the result will" " be saved in the 'data' folder.
-If you decide for PDF, there is nothing more to do, " " accept entering the name you wish for you file. ", "-If you use the MP3 or voice-speak variant there are further questions to consider" " You have to set the voice rate, language and volume for your output. " " You will be asked if you want to use the default settings. " " Note: When you start the program for the first time, please note to enter your " " desired parameters.
+                              "Below, you can find these questions including their purpose for clarification and " "understanding:",
+                              "-In the first step, you need to enter your desired topics so that the current program" " can search the internet according to your entered interests.", "-You will then be asked whether you want the news to be generated as a pdf, an mp3 or" " voice-speak.
+If you choose the pdf or mp3 option, please note that the result will" " be saved in the 'data' folder.
+If you decide for pdf, there is nothing more to do, " " accept entering the name you wish for you file. ", "-If you use the mp3 or voice-speak option there are further questions to consider."
+                              " You have to set the voice rate, language and volume for your output. " " You will be asked if you want to use the default settings. " " Note: When you start the program for the first time, please enter your " " desired parameters.
 Otherwise the program will start with the default parameters " " set by us.
 You can change the parameters at any time according to your preferences.", "")
             for value in helper_description:
                 print(value)

-get_keyword provides the user input as topics to the PodcastGenerator.
-Also, the previous class is implemented to this function.
-This will provide there manual to the user when typing "h" instead of any topic.
-After the user typed in his keywords, this function will split all inputs with "," to prepare them for crawling through feeds.
+`get_keyword `provides the user input as topics to the PodcastGenerator.
+Additionally, the previous class is implemented to this function.
+This will provide the manual to the user when typing `h` instead of any topic.
+After the user typed in his keywords, this function will split all inputs with commas "," to prepare them for crawling through feeds.

     @staticmethod
     def get_keyword():